Zamangema/hr-employee-attrition-dashboard/README.md

-# hr-employee-attrition-dashboard
+HR Employee Attrition Dashboard
-Power BI dashboard to analyze employee attrition trends using DAX
+I created an interactive Power BI dashboard to analyze employee attrition trends for HR leadership.
+The report includes DAX-based KPIs such as Total Employees, Attrition Rate, and Average Monthly Income.
+It also breaks down employee distribution by department and allows dynamic filtering by job role, department, and attrition status.
+This project highlights my ability to design data-driven dashboards, write DAX measures, and create actionable insights for HR decision-making.